scalet/volvo-test/readme.md

     |ef48ecc02773        mysql:5.7           "docker-entrypoint.s…"   26 minutes ago      Up 26 minutes       33060/tcp, 0.0.0.0:33061->3306/tcp   volvotest_db_1 |

-Then if the three containers are running, it's time to set up the laravel instalation.
+If the three containers are running, it's time to set up the laravel installation.

 `$ docker exec -ti volvotest_app_1 bash`

-Will show something like this:
+It must to show you something like this:

 `root@72023f975393:/var/www#`

-Then:
+Then, run the command:

 `root@72023f975393:/var/www# composer setup`